 Notwithstanding the ebullient headlines, are Alaska’s peony farmers flourishing?
 Are they making money?
 That’s what I wanted to find out when I interviewed over a dozen farmers in Interior Alaska.

-David Russelll is the president of the Alaska Peony Growers Association, and owner of one the largest peony farms in Alaska.
+David Russelll is the president of the Alaska Peony Growers Association (no longer active), and owner of one the largest peony farms in Alaska.
 He likens peony farming to a video game.
 The first level is growing marketable peonies, the second, chilling and post-harvest handling, and the third, marketing.
 Each level presents new challenges and unknowns.
 If you successfully reach the third level, you must continue juggling all of the challenges of the first and second levels as well.

 Quinn said he would have continued to expand if he could have gotten $2 or $3 a stem.
 On the other hand, he said even if it was paying some money, he’s not sure it’s how he wants to spend his retirement.
 The peonies needed to be harvested at the same time he likes to fish for king salmon.